kavia-common/BankApp-179898/kavia-docs/java21-migration-progress.md

   - Update preview entry to call './mvn' or './mvnw' (or './start') from the project root, and ensure JAVA_HOME is JDK 21.

 - Next actions:
-  - Per user guidance, no changes will be made to preview/startup now.
-We will resume Steps 04.01 and 05.01 once the preview commands are updated to use the wrapper/shim.
+  - No preview/startup changes will be made now.
+Steps 04.01 and 05.01 remain Blocked-by-environment until preview commands are updated to use the wrapper/shim.